a11smiles/WellArchitected-OpenHack/challenges/ch1/README.md

 ## Challenge

 Your challenge is to conduct an initial assessment of Woodgrove Bank's Azure implementation for their customer portal.
 Its implementation is a "first attempt" to deploy a workload and is based off of a standard configuration the bank's IT team uses on-premises.
-Remember, this is a first of many workloads, so the findings you uncover here and the practices you set forth will be followed by Woodgrove Bank as it moves additional workloads into Azure.
+Remember, this is the first of many workloads, so the findings you uncover here and the practices you set forth will be followed by Woodgrove Bank as it moves additional workloads into Azure.
 This challenge has some, but very little, hands-on implementation.
 The majority of this challenge is about _discovery_ and creating a plan for moving forward.

 It is imperative for Woodgrove Bank (and your future challenges) that you perform a solid assessment of their cloud application and its supporting infrastructure.
 As you do so, you will determine the process, tools, and technologies for future assessments and migrations/re-architecting as Woodgrove Bank attempts to build its applications as cloud-native for Azure.
-Equipped with your knowledge, and by following the Microsoft Well-Architected Framework's guidance, you and your team must work through the customer requirements while reviewing the current application environment and Woodgrove Bank's operations to provide sound guidance to the bank for improving its current and future workloads.
+Equipped with your knowledge, and by following the Microsoft Azure Well-Architected Framework's guidance, you and your team must work through the customer requirements while reviewing the current application environment and Woodgrove Bank's operations to provide sound guidance to the bank for improving its current and future workloads.

-This time should should be spent on deeply familiarizing yourself with the Microsoft Well-Architected Framework, Cloud Design Patterns, and the customer's current implementation.
-Your team will be required to present an assessment of the application environment based on the pillars of the Well-Architected Framework.
+This time should should be spent on deeply familiarizing yourself with the Microsoft Azure Well-Architected Framework, Cloud Design Patterns, and the customer's current implementation.
+Your team will be required to present an assessment of the application environment based on the pillars of the Microsoft Azure Well-Architected Framework.
 Consider the following questions for thought:

 * What resources are most expensive?
 Are there any ways to reduce costs without sacrificing the other pillars?
 * Is there a way to automate deployments of Woodgrove Bank's infrastructure and applications?